Offering a custom partner connector

 Goes to the DataLens connections

-page and selects an activated connector from the list. -
+page and selects the activated connector from the list. -

-Enters the access token you provided on the page where you create new connections.
-This links the connection to the database whose name is encrypted in the access token.
+Enters the access token you provided on the connection creation page.
+This associates the connection with the database whose name is encrypted in the access token.

 Connection example